clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 ~~~~~~~~~~~~~

 Some node needs to run your Keystone service.
 You can run it anywhere
-that is network accessible from both your control node's CSR software
+that is network accessible from both your control node's controller software
 and your web browser.
 As a convenience you might run it on your control
 node or on your network node.
 Detailed documentation on setting up a
 Keystone VM for use with our software is described at the link below: